cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 ### Measurement Equipment to Use

 The measurement equipment needed for this procedure is a handheld power meter with a current transformer and voltage cables.
 Refer to the [FELL catalog](https://nycenergytools.com/equipment/?_measurement_type=energy&_equipment_type=logger) to identify data loggers that measure power and energy draw by an electricity-powered system.
 The contents of this guide are largely based off the [Fluke 345 PQ Clamp Meter](https://nycenergytools.com/equipment/power-quality-clamp-meter/) and the [Extech PQ2071](https://nycenergytools.com/equipment/power-quality-clamp-meter-2/), both of which can be found and borrowed through FELL.
-A power meter will typically measure AC voltage, current and power factor and can display all values simultaneously.
+A power meter typically measures AC voltage, current, and power factor, and can display all values simultaneously.
 Please note that some power meters can log data for a short amount of time or take a screen shot of the measurements while the meter is connected to the load.
 Taking a picture with a phone is another option for saving measurement data.

 While some power meters can measure true three-phase power by measuring each phase, other meters with fewer wire connections can only estimate three-phase power.
 The Fluke 345 PQ Clamp Meter is an example of a meter that only estimates three-phase power.
 The Extech PQ20711 is an example of a meter that can measure three phases without estimation.
 Both meters should only be used on a balanced load, meaning the currents and voltages on each phase are equal.
 If the load is not balanced, three-phase power cannot be accurately measured with a handheld meter and a data logger with the capacity to measure three phases at the same time (such as the Dent EliteProXC2) should be used instead.

 ## Measurement Steps

-### 1. Preparation for Data Acquisition
+### 1. Prepare for Data Acquisition

-The following sections will discuss the most common wire configurations found in a distribution system and assume a handheld power meter is being used, for details on how to install data loggers refer to the <strong>True RMS Energy guide.</strong>
+The following sections discusses the most common wire configurations found in a distribution system and assume a handheld power meter is being used, for details on how to install data loggers refer to the <strong>True RMS Energy guide.</strong>

 Values to measure: